-LAA Ref Site Address Size (ha) Capacity/ desired no. of dwellings Current Land Use Physical Constraints Environmental constraints Policy compliant (national and local)?
-Assessment of suitability Appropriateness and market attractiveness Contribution to regeneration priorities Potential impact on landscape, heritage and nature conservation Availability Conclusion Status of the site through the Site Selection Methodology RAG Reasoned justification LAA320 Land off Bawtry Road 36.47 766 Agriculture No significant constraints identified Adjoins a Local Wildlife Site.
+LAA Ref Site Address Size (ha) Canacity/ desired no. of dwellings urrent Land Us Physical Constraints Environmental constraints Policy compliant (national and local)?
+Assessment of suitability Appropriateness and market attractiveness Contribution to regeneration priorities Potential impact on landscape, heritage and nature conservation Availability Conclusion Site for Status of the site through the Site Selection Methodology R A G Reasoned justification LAA320 Land off Bawtry Road 36.47 76 6 Agriculture No significant constraints identified Adjoins a Local Wildlife Site.
 Contrary to Harworth Neighbourhood Plan Policy 6 which supports the redevelopment of Harworth Colliery and sites within the settlement boundary.
 This site is separated from the settlement.
 Contrary to Harworth Neighbourhood Plan Policy 6 which supports the redevelopment of Harworth Colliery and sites within the settlement boundary.
 This site is separated from the settlement.
 Development would be contrary to policy - NPPF para.
 91 - policies and decisions should aim to achieve healthy, inclusive and safe places.
 Inappropriate - the site is located in open countryside.
 Greenfield The site is open in character.
-Development would have an adverse landscape impact Available Not suitable.
+Development would have an adverse landscape impact Available development.
+Not suitable.
 Contrary to Harworth Neighbourhood Plan Policy 6 which supports the redevelopment of Harworth Colliery and sites within the settlement boundary.
 This site is separated from the settlement.
 Development would be contrary to policy - NPPF para.
 91 - policies and decisions should aim to achieve healthy, inclusive and safe places.
 Discounted at stage 1.
 Inappropriate - the site is separated from the settlement.
-LAA346 North View Farm, Bawtry Road 2.21 75 Agriculture No significant constraints identified No significant constraints identified Contrary to Harworth Neighbourhood Plan Policy 6 which supports the redevelopment of Harworth Colliery and sites within the settlement boundary.
+LAA346 North View Farm, Bawtry Road 2.21 7 5 Agriculture No significant constraints identified No significant constraints identified Contrary to Harworth Neighbourhood Plan Policy 6 which supports the redevelopment of Harworth Colliery and sites within the settlement boundary.
 This site is separated from the settlement.
 Contrary to Harworth Neighbourhood Plan Policy 6 which supports the redevelopment of Harworth Colliery and sites within the settlement boundary.
 This site is separated from the settlement.
 Inappropriate - the site is located in open countryside.
 Greenfield Currently open in character.
 Potentially suitable once the adjoining site has been developed as the site will be contained.
 Available Not suitable.
 Contrary to Harworth Neighbourhood Plan Policy 6 which supports the redevelopment of Harworth Colliery and sites within the settlement boundary.
-Discounted at stage 1.
-Inappropriate - the site is separated from the settlement.
-LAA385 Land off Beverley Road 2.36 85 Vacant/ semi natural open space NCC Highways has concerns about site capcity due to on street parking.
+Reasonable Alternative.
+Discounted at stage 3.
+See Appendix B LAA385 Land off Beverley Road 2.36 8 5 Vacant/ semi natural open space NCC Highways has concerns about site capcity due to on street parking.
 The design of any future scheme would need to address this.
 BDC Tree Officer has concerns regarding the loss of 8 trees.
 The site forms a potential habitat for wildlife.
-It also connects to Well Hill Local Wildlife Site via a stream.
-There is potential for development to have an adverse effect on protected species.
-It is currently unknown if development would be policy compliant.
+It also connects to Well Hill Local Wildlife Site It is currently unknown if development would be policy compliant.
 This would depend on the impact development would have on biodiversity, trees and the highway.
 The suitability of development is dependent on the impact it would have on ecology/biodiversity, trees, and the public highway.
 Zoopla statistics indicate a steady rise in house prices in Harworth & Bircotes over the past five years.
-This suggests Harworth & Bircotes is a popular residential area with a bouyant housing market.
-Greenfield The suitability of development is dependent on the impact it would have on ecology/biodiversity and trees.
+This Greenfield The suitability of development is dependent on the impact it would have on ecology/biodiversity and trees.
 The site was granted planning consent in 2010.
-Develop ment has not commen ced.
-As such, there is uncertai nty with Suitability and achieveability unknown.
-Potential for development to adversely impact on a Local Wildlife Site, trees, and the public highway.
-Discounted at stage 2.
+Develop ment has Suitability and achieveability unknown.
+Potential for development to adversely impact on a Local Wildlife Site, Discounted at stage 1.
 See LAA conclusion.